kahshiuhtang/DBC/README.md

 ## Design

+The language used in the .dbl files are based on queries in MySQL and the language Rust.

 The DBC program will take one file as input.
 This file must be of the type .dbl.

 ```